Waterdrips/waterdrips2.github.io/drafts/2020-01-17-inlets-pro.md

 cluster.
 Your Kubernetes Service will be updated with the public IP of the exit-node and you can start receiving incoming traffic immediately.

-I have am writing a separate post on the inlets operator, It has a much more specific usecase if using Kubernetes somewhere that you don't have inbound network traffic.
+I have been writing a separate post on the inlets operator.
+It has a much more specific usecase if using Kubernetes somewhere that you don't have inbound network traffic.
 Like k3s/k3d/minikube/microk8s/Docker Desktop/KinD.

 It's worth exploring if you need to expose your local kubernetes services, for example to give a demo or collaborate.